Lovrom8/RSMods/docs/cable-drop-pedal.md

 - **Pedal:** the song offset only.
 For an Eb song, set the pedal to `-1`, not `-13`.

-Putting the octave in the pedal can make the audio sound right, but it sends the tuning correction an octave away from what Rocksmith expects.
-The result is shifted bass audio with notes that do not register.
 Keep separate guitar and bass pedal tones, then use the pedal only for the song's tuning offset.
+The arrangement-reference adjustment follows that offset;
+the tone's authored octave remains an audio effect.

 ## Troubleshooting